CybercentreCanada/assemblyline4_docs/docs/integration/python.md

 === "Ingest"
     The Ingest API supports three additional functionalities over the Submit API:

-    * The ingest api is for high throughput submission (feeding the system)
+    * The ingest API is for high throughput submission (feeding the system)
     * By passing the argument `alert=True`, the system will generate an alert if the score is over 500
     * By passing the argument `nq='notification_queue_name'`, you can use the client to poll a notification queue for a message indicating if the analysis has completed
         * If you don't need to know about when the analysis completes, then you can omit the `nq` argument and ignore the subsequent code that interacts with the notification queue